jtassia/You-Dont-Know-JS/up & going/ch2.md

 # You Don't Know JS: Up & Going
 # Chapter 2: Into JavaScript

+//TODO Kyle: I already committed my copyedited version of Chapter 1, but forgot to query about the title.
+Oops!
+So let me query here for the titles of all three chapters.
+Can we revise these to something more descriptive?
+I'm not sure what "into" means here.
+Is it intended to mean "Up & Going into Javascript," for example?
+I'm not sure if that works.
+Could we make it Chapter 1, "An Introduction to Programming"; Chapter 2, "An Introduction to JavaScript"; and Chapter 3, "An Introduction to the YDKJS Series."

 In the previous chapter, I introduced the basic building blocks of programming, such as variables, loops, conditionals, and functions.
 Of course, all the code shown has been in JavaScript.
 But in this chapter, we want to focus specifically on things you need to know about JavaScript to get up and going as a JS developer.

-You should be aware that we will introduce quite a few concepts in this chapter which we will not fully explore here, but rather give you just a preview of them.
-You can think then of this chapter as an overview for the topics covered in detail throughout the rest of this series.
+We will introduce quite a few concepts in this chapter that will not be fully explored until subsequent *YDKJS* books.
+You can think of this chapter as an overview of the topics covered in detail throughout the rest of this series.

-Especially if you're new to JavaScript, you should expect to spend quite a bit of time going over the concepts and code examples here multiple times.
-Any good foundation is laid brick by brick, so don't expect that you'll get it all at once the first pass through.
+Especially if you're new to JavaScript, you should expect to spend quite a bit of time reviewing the concepts and code examples here multiple times.
+Any good foundation is laid brick by brick, so don't expect that you'll immediately understand it all the first pass through.

 Your journey to deeply learn JavaScript starts here.

 **Note:** As I said in Chapter 1, you should definitely try all this code yourself as you read and work through this chapter.
 Be aware that some of the code here assumes capabilities introduced in the newest version of JavaScript at the time of this writing (commonly referred to as "ES6" for the 6th edition of ECMAScript -- the official name of the JS specification).
-If you happen to be using an older pre-ES6 browser the code may not work.
-A recent update of a modern browser (like Chrome or FF) should be used.
+If you happen to be using an older, pre-ES6 browser, the code may not work.
+A recent update of a modern browser (like Chrome or Firefox) should be used.

 ## Values & Types